GjjvdBurg/ffcount/README.rst

 in the total.

 This package is a wrapper around ``fast-file-count`` by `Christopher Schultz
 <https://github.com/ChristopherSchultz>`_.
-All credit belongs to Christopher
+Credit for the initial version
-Schultz, I only wrote the Python wrapper and packaged it up.
+belongs to Christopher Schultz, I wrote the Python wrapper, converted the Windows code to use builtin functionality, and packaged it up.
 See the file ``src/c_count.c`` for the other contributors and see the commit history of this package on GitHub for my exact changes.